 WHO I AM

 I am passionate about the moving image and how it evokes mood, tone and communicates ideas.
 Growing up, I was a television and movie junkie.
-I was enthralled with how the camera moved and framed the characters in order to tell their story.
+I was fascinated with how the camera moved and framed the characters in order to tell their story.
 All that television might have been bad for most kids, but I turned it into a career.

 I have worked in the Television/Film Industry for the past 25 years.
 I started in production, but quickly moved into post as an apprentice editor.
 I have been a Digital Colorist for the past 18 years.
 Where I excel is having a sharp, meticulous eye for color and a strong communication with my clients in order to bring their vision to the screen.
-I speak the language of film and perform my art with creativity, logic and precision for VR, Commercials, Features, Episodic, Videos & Web Content.
+I speak the language of film and perform my art with creativity, logic and precision for VR, Commercials, Features, Television Episodic, Music Videos & Short Form Content.